unfiltered/unfiltered/docs/07/d.markdown

 import unfiltered.response._
 import unfiltered.directives._, Directives._

-implicit def require[T] = data.as.Require[T].fail(name =>
+implicit def required[T] = data.Requiring[T].fail(name =>
   BadRequest ~> ResponseString(name + " is missing\n")
 )
 ```

 The name of the function is not important when used implicitly, but
-call it `require` is a good convention since you may also want to use
+call it `required` is a good convention since you may also want to use
 it explicitly when defining interpreters inline.

+### Using "required" Implicitly

-With a require function in scope we can use it with any implicit
+With a required function in scope we can use it with any implicit
 interpreters also in scope.
 The `data.as.String` interpreter is
 imported from the `Directives` object, so we can use it immediately.